By: Janet Jay

 “The first thing we have to do is get out of our heads that ‘feeling pain is wrong’ and that ‘wallowing on the couch’ is a waste of time, and accept each other for where we are,” she says.
 “And that’s a really nice feeling.”

-The Veteran Support Group meets on the first Thursday of every month from 8–9:30 pm ET.
+Basic Training for Veterans with Pain meets on the first Thursday of every month from 8–9:30 pm ET.
 To register and learn more, click the button below: